visenze/visearch-sdk-java/README.md

 ### 4.4 Removing Images

 In case you decide to remove some of the indexed images, you can call the ```remove``` endpoint with the list of unique identifier of the indexed images.
 ViSearch will then remove the specified images from the index.
-You will not be able to perform [pre-indexed search](#51-pre-indexed-search) on this image, and the image will not be found in any search result.

 ```java
 // the list of unique identifiers 'im_name' of the images to be removed